aboutcode-org/purldb/packagedb/health_metrics_api_flow.md

 - Create base package, latest npm package, and source repo packages with existing tools.
 - Queue `scan_repo_health` on the versionless source repo.
 - Same URL for polling, no `poll_url`, 202 purl is the source package.
-- Models and migration 0095.
 - Webhook can write metrics from extra_data when indexing succeeds.
-- We stopped writing fake placeholder metrics.
 - 200 body: purl, version, metrics, score, date_collected.

 This only works on a machine if the ScanCode.io worker is pulling the queue, the pipeline finishes and sets extra_data, and PurlDB actually runs `process_scan_results` (async false, or an RQ worker).